One of my past PCB projects is the "pxlBlck_multiPCB". As the name suggests this PCB is the heart of several future pxlBlck variants.

 - DS3232M RTC

-- USB-C connection including programming option for the built-in ESP32
+- USB-C port incl. programming option of the installed ESP32

 - Micro SD card slot